alexyen1000/app.1/README.md

 This application displays the information from the Couchbase server, plotting vertical lines on a globe to see the information based on location.
 It runs using [Cesium](http://cesiumjs.org/), which is a Javascript library for creating 3D globes and maps in a browser by using WebGL.

 The default settings show the number of times a unique cluster had been accessed given its location, version, and other factors had been accessed by customers.
-Note that the scale between lines are not linear as to keep the spectrum of line size within practical limits.
+Note that the scale between lines are not linear as to keep the spectrum of the line size within practical limits.

 ### Running The App ###